lsms-worldbank/adodown/src/mdhlp/ad_command.md

 | __**pkg**name__(_string_) | Name of package that exists in the location `adfolder()` points to. |
 | __**undoc**umented__ | used to create an undocumented command.

+Read [this helpfile](https://lsms-worldbank.github.io/adodown/reference/ad_command.html) in the `adodown`'s package web-documentation where you also find articles with guides and best practices related to the commands in this package.

 # Description